 This 2 week time frame is not part of the waiting time targets for Scotland, Wales and Northern Ireland.
 But wherever you live, you are seen as quickly as possible.

 Ask your GP when you are likely to get an appointment.

 Guidelines for urgent referral for retinoblastoma

-- if the pupil of the eye looks white instead of black - this is sometimes noticed on photos when a flash is used
+The GP should refer your child to a specialist if the pupil of the eye looks white instead of black.
+This is sometimes noticed on photos when there is a flash.

 If a specialist thinks your child has retinoblastoma, they will refer your child to a centre.
 There are two specialist centres in the UK for retinoblastoma.
 They are the Royal London Hospital and Birmingham Children's Hospital.
 You should get an appointment within 2 weeks for an urgent referral.